NirLustig/Callgraph_tool/README.md

 ### 🔵 Mode 1 — Function Nodes

-**What it shows:** One node per function.
+**What it shows:** One node per function, rendered as a **syntax-highlighted source signature** (return type, name, and typed parameters — coloured like code).
+Each node carries a **contour in its language colour** (Python blue, C orange, C++ green, MATLAB purple, external gray) so nodes stay distinct at any zoom level.
 Edges are call relationships.
 This is the default starting mode and the most detailed view.

+A **minimap** in the bottom-right corner shows the whole graph plus your current viewport — click or drag on it to jump around large graphs.
+Toggle it with the **🗺 Minimap** button in *View controls*.

 **How to use:**